ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The examples use Node.js, so if you want to try the code yourself, you need to install node and npm from nodejs.org.

-We can then install the official {{site.data.keyword.cloudant_short_notm}} Node.js library with `npm install @cloudant/cloudant`. (npm is the package manager that comes with Node.js - allowing you to access thousands of open source projects and build them into your application for free).
+We can then install the official {{site.data.keyword.cloudant_short_notm}} Node.js library with `npm install @cloudant/cloudant`.
+(Npm is the package manager that comes with Node.js - allowing you to access thousands of open source projects and build them into your application for free).

 Once the {{site.data.keyword.cloudant_short_notm}} library is installed, we can build some source code.
 Let's go through this code snippet line-by line:

-The URL of the {{site.data.keyword.cloudant_short_notm}} service is gleaned from the environment variable we created earlier.
+The {{site.data.keyword.cloudant_short_notm}} service URL is gleaned from the environment variable that we created earlier.

 The `@cloudant/cloudant` library is loaded into your Node.js app with the built-in required functions.
 We then create an instance of the library that is configured with the credentials we stored in the first line.
 We use the {{site.data.keyword.cloudant_short_notm}} object to get a reference to the `books` database and store it in a variable database.
-We haven't made any API calls - only created data structures that store credentials and which database we are working on.
+We haven't made any API calls - only created data structures that store credentials and which database that we are working on.
 The main function calls `db.list`, which maps 1-1 with the `_all_docs` endpoint we saw earlier.
 The parameters passed to `db.list` must be familiar as the options that `_all_docs` expects to limit the result set and to return document bodies for each ID.

-Here's another code snippet that writes a document.
+See another code snippet that writes a document.

 You can see from the first line that standard JavaScript objects can be used in your code and sent to {{site.data.keyword.cloudant_short_notm}} with no conversion, as they turn into JSON natively in JavaScript.